The Reserve's immediate governing body is the South Slough Reserve Management Commission whose members are appointed by the Governor of Oregon.

-Vicki Walker is the Interim Director of the Oregon Department of State Lands.
+Vicki Walker is the Director of the Oregon Department of State Lands.
 By state statute, the Director serves as the permanent chair of the Management Commission.
 The Commission serves as the Reserve's immediate governing body and establishes operating policies and administrative rules for the Reserve.
 As per state statute, the following eight members of the Commission are appointed by the Governor and serve as representatives of specific institutions, agencies, and other constituencies.
 The Management Commission reviews Reserve activities and proposed initiatives at meetings that are held three times a year and are open to the public.

 Chief Warren A. Brainard (Oregon Indian Tribes)

 Chief Brainard serves as the Tribal Chief of the Confederated Tribes of Coos, Lower Umpqua and Siuslaw Indians (CTCLUSI) and he represents the Confederated Tribe Indians on the South Slough NERR Management Commission.

 Dr. Cowen is the Director of the Hatfield Marine Science Center in Newport, Oregon.
 He represents Oregon State University on the Management Commission.